ualberta/Front-End-Environment/readme.md

 For example, this would create an institutional home page with a feature:

-    // create an institutional home page
-    var page = new UAlberta.FrontEnd.Pages.InstitutionalHome(data);
+    // see sample page json in /src/assets/data var page = new UAlberta.FrontEnd.Pages.InstitutionalHome(data);

     // feature JSON data